ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 its contents are valid it's very easy for the field to be out-of-date.

-All of this has led pip [#pip]_ to simply assume that setuptools is necessary when executing a ``setup.py`` file, thus making sure it's installed when building a project as e.g. a wheel [#wheel]_.
+All of this has led pip [#pip]_ to simply assume that setuptools is necessary when executing a ``setup.py`` file.
 The problem with this, though, is it doesn't scale if another project began to gain traction in the commnity as setuptools has.
 It also prevents other projects from gaining traction due to the friction required to use it with a project when pip can't infer the fact that something other than setuptools is required.

-This PEP specifies a way to list the build dependencies of a project in a declarative fashion in a specific file.
+This PEP attempts to rectify the situation by specifying a way to list the build dependencies of a project in a declarative fashion in a specific file.
 This allows a project to list what build dependencies it has to go from e.g. source checkout to wheel, while not falling into the catch-22 trap that a ``setup.py`` has where tooling can't infer what a project needs to build itself.
-Implementing this PEP will allow projects to specify what they depend on upfront so that tools like pip can make sure that they are installed in order to build the project (the actual driving of the build process is left for another PEP).
+Implementing this PEP will allow projects to specify what they depend on upfront so that tools like pip can make sure that they are installed in order to build the project (the actual driving of the build process is not within the scope of this PEP).

 Specification
 =============

-The build dependencies will be stored in a file named ``pyproject.toml`` that is written using TOML [#toml]_.
-The TOML format was chosen as it is human-usable (unlike JSON [#json]_), it is flexible enough (unlike configparser [#configparser]_), stems from a standard (also unlike configparser [#configparser]_), and it is not
+The build dependencies will be stored in a file named ``pyproject.toml`` that is written in the TOM format [#toml]_.
+This format was chosen as it is human-usable (unlike JSON [#json]_), it is flexible enough (unlike configparser [#configparser]_), stems from a standard (also unlike configparser [#configparser]_), and it is not